Seminole County · Family Community · Good Schools · Affordable

 Are there parks and recreational facilities in Fern Park?

 Yes.
 Fern Park is served by Seminole County Parks and Recreation with multiple neighborhood parks, playgrounds, and athletic facilities.
 Most residents are within walking or biking distance of at least one park.
-Fern Park Elementary and Middle School facilities are available for community recreation programs.
+English Estates Elementary and nearby school facilities support community recreation programs.
 The community prioritizes parks as a core part of the family-friendly infrastructure.

 What is the population and growth of Fern Park?